kakun45/xeniyas-Isochrone-front/README.md

 DB_USER = <database username>
 DB_PASSWORD = <database password>
 DB_NAME = <database>
+...
+# for a current list see the backend repo
 ```

-- `json` Files required to run on a backend from a data folder in a root of a backend:
+- `json` Files required to run from a `/data` directory on the backend:

 ```
 ./data/sceleton_res.json # for layering Geometries in the future API calls